1977 Texas Rangers season

-The 1977 Texas Rangers season involved the Rangers finishing second in the American League West with a record of 94 wins and 68 losses.
+The 1977 Texas Rangers season was the 17th of the Texas Rangers franchise overall, their 6th in Arlington as the Rangers, and the 6th season at Arlington Stadium.
+The Rangers finished second in the American League West with a record of 94 wins and 68 losses.
 The 1977 Rangers were notable for having an American League record four managers in the same season.
 Frank Lucchesi began the season as the manager but team's board of directors decide to make a change after the Rangers entered June with a .500 record.
 Former Major League player and manager Eddie Stanky was introduced as the new manager on June 17 but changed his mind after one game and returned to his home in Alabama.
 Bench coach Connie Ryan served as the interim manager for six games before Billy Hunter was hired and led the team to a 60-33 record for the rest of the year.

 Offseason

 On December 10, 1976, shortstop Danny Thompson died of leukemia.
 Thompson had played in 64 games for the Rangers in 1976.